kapetacom/schemas/README.md

 Entities are usually defined in blocks.
 These entities define the *external* data types for blocks - to be used in APIs or databases.
-Blockware needs to know about these entities to be able to asses a number of things including compatibility and also enables it to exchange optimized data streams such as protobuf or similar.
+Kapeta needs to know about these entities to be able to asses a number of things including compatibility and also enables it to exchange optimized data streams such as protobuf or similar.